gr2m/set-cron-schedule-action/README.md

 Notify users only when a release was published.
 The [repository dispatch event type](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#create-a-repository-dispatch-event) is set to `[current repositories full name] release` (e.g. `gr2m/release-notifire action`)

+Note that [`${{ secrets.GITHUB_TOKEN}}`](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) cannot be used for authentication, as it lacks the permission to update files in `.github/workflows/`.
+You need to [create a personal access token with the `workflow` scope](https://github.com/settings/tokens/new?scopes=workflow) and save it in your repository's secrets as `PAT_WITH_WORKFLOW_SCOPE` in order to make the example below work.

 ```yml
 name: Do the thing
 on: